Jepsens1/Snappy/README.md

 # Snappy: The All-in-One Discord Bot
-A Discord bot that provides CS2 steam stats • CS2 faceit stats • LoL build, counters, player stats and rank • Moderation • Fun Commands • Dice rolls • and more
+A Discord bot that provides CS2 steam stats • CS2 faceit stats • LoL player stats & Match history • Moderation • Fun Commands • Dice rolls • and more

 ## Motivation
 There are a lot of Discord bots out there, but they do not meet some of the requirements that i need.
 Snappy is the Discord Bot you need for getting relevant information in games like.
 CS2 and LoL.
 I myself play a lot Counter-Strike, and i was frustrated by my inability to easily lookup opponents stats such as: Hours played, Faceit Rank, K/D, ADR and HS%.
-Or when i played League of Legends having different programs or tabs open to see which build is best for Darius Toplane or which champion counters the opponent best.
+Or when i played League of Legends having different programs or tabs open to see opponents stats & match history.
 So i built Snappy and now i can lookup relevant information with ease!

 ## 🚀 Quick Start